jonaylor89/pythontut/Section1.md

     print(NumberSum)
 ```

-Since this function takes inputs (a, b)
+Since this function takes two input 'a' and 'b',
-When calling it, you must tell the function
+when calling it, you must tell the function
 what a and b are like so

 ```python